 Recently the FTC (Federal Trade Commission) sent letters of warning to sixty companies that made improper disclosures in print and TV ads, including twenty of the largest advertisers in the country.

 The action, dubbed Operation Full Disclosure, singled out ads featuring disclosures that were hard to find, misleading, or lacking in important information.
-Those sixty companies will have to correct the ads in question, and the FTC recommends that all companies review all of their advertisements to make sure disclosures are ‘clear and conspicuous’ and in line with all FTC guidelines.
+Those sixty companies will have to correct the ads in question, and the FTC recommends that all companies review all of their advertisements to make sure disclosures are “clear and conspicuous” and in line with all FTC guidelines.

-The new guidelines require bloggers to include a ‘conspicuous’ disclosure explaining that the author was compensated for featuring the product on his blog or is part of a company’s affiliate program, regardless of whether a post is endorsing a product or just discussing its merits.
+The new guidelines require bloggers to include a “conspicuous” disclosure explaining that the author was compensated for featuring the product on his blog or is part of a company’s affiliate program, regardless of whether a post is endorsing a product or just discussing its merits.

 Some have argued the guidelines aren’t fair to affiliate marketers, but regardless, affiliate programs need to comply with them as long as they are the law.
 You can imagine how gargantuan a task this can be when you consider that many affiliate programs have hundreds or even thousands of affiliates.

-The best thing merchants can do is be proactive about making sure all their advertising complies with the disclosure guidelines.
+The best thing brands can do is to be proactive about making sure all advertising complies with the disclosure guidelines.
 Don’t wait for the FTC to send you a warning.
 Audit all of your advertisements and don’t forget about your affiliate program too.